A few characterizations of topological spaces with no infinite discrete subspace: Introduction

-A topological space $T:=(E, \mathcal F)$, where $\mathcal F$ is the set of closed subsets, is \emph{noetherian} if every descending sequence of closed subspaces is stationary.
-A subset $X$ of $E$ is \emph{discrete} if every subset of $X$ is closed with respect to the induced topology.
+A topological space $T:=(E, \mathcal F)$, where $\mathcal F$ is the set of closed subsets, is \emph{Noetherian} if every descending sequence of closed subspaces is stationary.
+A subset $X$ of $E$ is \emph{discrete} if and only if the induced topology on $X$ is the discrete topology, namely if every subset of $X$ is closed with respect to the induced topology.
 A closed subset is \emph{irreducible} if it is non-empty and not the union of two proper closed subsets.
+Our main objective is to show the following.